ColumPaget/barmaid.lua/README.md

 ```

 Please note, any value that has ':' at the end, takes an argument, like `bat:1` or `ip4address:eth0`.

+'freemem and 'availmem', 'free' and 'avail', and 'mem' and 'memuse' differ. ''freemem', free' and 'mem' are calcluated to align with the output of the command-line 'free' command. 'availmem', 'avail' and 'memuse' are calculated from the /proc/meminfo 'MemAvailable' entry.
+Usually there should be little difference between these, but one cause of a difference is ramdisks.
+If you have a tmpfs ramdisk on, say /tmp, and its consuming a lot of memory (perhaps because it contains large files) 'freemem' and 'mem' will show you have plenty of memory, even though you don't, as they will not be aware of memory consumed by the ramdisk. 'availmem' and 'memuse' will be a truer reflection of memory available.
+If you display both these values, and see a large difference between them, then perhaps you need to check your ramdisks!

 The 'ip4' values have a special case where the interface is specified as 'default' e.g. 'ip4address:default'.
 In this case details are returned for the first interface that isn't the local interface and has an ip address.